moayadi/transit-app/setup/vault_instructions.md

 ## Configure Encryption as a Service (Transit):

-We need to enable the transit engine, and create a key for our application to use:
+We need to enable the Transit engine and create a key for our application to use:

 ```
 # Enable the secret engine